erwanlemerrer/rennes-survival-guide/README.md

   - Irish sessions listed [here](https://thesession.org).

 ### Bars/Pubs
-  - Best for late drinks: the penny lane.
-  - The place for very late drinks: the [bentley](https://www.le-bentley.fr/) (closes at 5:30 on weekends)
+  - Best for late drinks: the penny lane (for very late drinks: the [bentley](https://www.le-bentley.fr/), closes at 5:30 on weekends)
   - Best happy hour with local drafts / best dive bar: la cité d'ys (7pm to 8pm).
   - Fancy cocktails: Le Monfort, le Peacock
   - Must do a crawl in rue Saint Michel at least once, not to late (<11pm) if you want a bit of space...